 Enable SSH authentication with the Virtual SmartCardDownload and install puttywincrypt .

 Configure putty to use the certificate under Connection -> SSH -> Auth by entering :

 WinSCP turned out to work with the certificate through pageant when using "SCP" as protocol and checking the checkbox in SSH, Authentication "Attempt authentication using Pageant".

 wmic path win32_PnPEntity where "DeviceID like '%smartcardreader%'" get Caption,DeviceID

 Update: Dell XPS 13

 After updating my XPS 13's TPM firware to 2.0 I was no longer able to use the TPM certificate for authentication.
-Trying to revert back to firmware 1.2 that showed to be working failed with an error "Invalid source version".
+Trying to revert back to firmware 1.2, that showed to be working before, failed with an error "Invalid source version".
 Contacting Dell did not help.
-They answerd my mails with requests for support with links to online contact that I had already found or was irrelevant and finally let me know "TPM is not supported by [Dell].
+They answerd my mails for support with links to online content that I had already found or was irrelevant and finally let me know "TPM is not supported by [Dell].
 If the problem is not solved I advise you to contact Intel."
-Thanks to post I've found on Reddit I was finally able to revert back to version 1.2 and issue a new certificate.
+Thanks to a post I've found on Reddit I was finally able to revert back to version 1.2 and issue a new certificate.